heroku/cowboyku/guide/middlewares.md

 processed.
 You can add your own middlewares to the mix or completely change the chain of middlewares as needed.

-Cowboy will execute all middlewares in the given order, unless one of them decides to stop processing.
+Cowboyku will execute all middlewares in the given order, unless one of them decides to stop processing.

 Usage
 -----

 Middlewares only need to implement a single callback: `execute/2`.
-It is defined in the `cowboy_middleware` behavior.
+It is defined in the `cowboyku_middleware` behavior.

 This callback has two arguments.
 The first is the `Req` object.
 The second is the environment.